git-ek/neo-chatgpt-browser-extension/README.md

 # Neo ChatGPT for Browser Extension

-Neo ChatGPT for Browser Extension is an open-source browser extension that displays ChatGPT responses alongside search results on various search engines (Google, Bing, Naver, etc.).
+Neo ChatGPT for Browser Extension is an open-source browser extension that displays responses from various AI models (OpenAI, Gemini, etc.) alongside search results on major search engines.

 ## Features

 - Supports Google, Bing, Naver, and other major search engines
-- Supports both OpenAI official API and ChatGPT webapp API
+- Supports multiple AI providers, including OpenAI (API & Webapp) and Gemini
-- Dark/Light theme, language selection, trigger modes (always/question/manual)
+- Modern UI with Tailwind CSS, ensuring a consistent look and feel
+- Dark/Light theme support that automatically syncs with your system settings
-- Markdown rendering, code highlighting, copy, feedback features
+- Markdown rendering, code highlighting, and easy copy-to-clipboard functionality
-- Fast setup and user-friendly UI
+- i18n support for multiple languages

 ## Architecture

-- **Server-Independent:** This extension is self-contained and does not rely on any external backend servers for its core functionality, with the exception of the official AI provider APIs (OpenAI, Gemini, etc.).
+- **Server-Independent & Privacy-Focused:** This extension operates without any external backend servers, communicating only with the official AI provider APIs.
+All user data, including API keys, is stored exclusively in the browser's local storage, ensuring your privacy.
+- **Extensible by Design:** Built with a flexible factory pattern, the architecture allows for the easy addition of new AI providers in the future.

 ## Build & Install